 Although we aren’t able to travel right now, that doesn’t stop us from thinking about or dreaming about traveling in the future when it’s safe to do so.
-In honor of Earth Day coming up, we wanted to offer 5 tips on how to be a sustainable traveler to make sure you not only have the best experience possible, but still help protect the environment the best we can.
+In honor of World Environment Day , we wanted to offer 5 tips on how to be a sustainable traveler to make sure you not only have the best experience possible, but still help protect the environment the best we can.
 The world is always changing, and it’s more important than ever to do what we can to help support this beautiful planet we want to explore.

 Find Ways to Appreciate Nature

 One of the most memorable and environmentally friendly experiences you can have is just exploring the beautiful nature and scenery all around you.
 We suggest finding some trails to go hiking or biking, as well as taking to the water for some peaceful kayaking or sailing.
 Not your pace?
 Have a picnic in a local park, relax outside and soak up some sun!

 Whether it’s using plastic water bottles, straws or plastic bags throughout your trip, these items are often the most littered or thrown out.
 While the heavy use of plastic is already a bad thing, many items such as these are not biodegradable and don’t break down.
 Instead, bring or use alternatives such as reusable water bottles or tote bags for when you need to shop for new items.
 Remember: Reduce, reuse, recycle!

 There’s no feeling quite like discovering something new and incredible that you weren’t expecting on a trip.
 One of the best ways to be a sustainable traveler is to eat at local restaurants and food carts, as well as exploring the nooks and crannies of the city you’re visiting and make new discoveries.
 These are not just eco-friendly options, but also go a long way to helping local workers and smaller businesses.